travisjeffery/mocha-teamcity-reporter/README.md

 which does not appear to be maintained or accepting Pull requests.
 Also note this is not endorsed by the original creator

 ## Why use this over the original:
+* Drop in replacement for the original mocha-teamcity-reporter
 * Support flowId's
     * Why use flowIds?
 Flow tracking is necessary, for example, to distinguish separate processes running in parallel
     * This package defaults to process.pid, so it works with concurrent task runners (Gulp/Grunt etc)